icerpc/icerpc-csharp/src/IceRpc.Slice/README.md

 # IceRPC + Slice integration

-The IceRPC framework allows you to make RPCs with the serialization format and [IDL][idl] of your choice.
+The IceRPC framework allows you to make RPCs with the serialization format and [IDL] of your choice.

 The IceRpc.Slice assembly is part of the IceRPC + Slice integration: it helps the [Slice compiler for C#][slice-tools] implement Slice interfaces and operations with IceRPC.